GaryBell1905793/CDNS/README.md

 Optimized algorithm for better efficiency
-Updated dependencies to latest versions - build 557 Refactored code for better maintainability - update 15
+Updated dependencies to latest versions - build 557 Refactored code for better maintainability - update 15 Added new feature for better user experience - 879